-For sports, fitness, and activities, truly wireless in-ear or earbud style headphones are almost always the best choice.
-That’s because there’s no wires to get tangled in the fitness equipment, and you can usually get a good tight seal to block out all those unwanted gym sounds.
+For sports, fitness, and activities, truly wireless in-ear or earbud-style headphones are almost always the best choice.
+Because there are no wires to get tangled in the fitness equipment, you can usually get a good tight seal to block out all those unwanted gym sounds.
 Afraid of them falling out of your ears during some kickboxing or crosstraining?
 No problem?
 Just opt for a pair of semi wireless headphones for a bit of added security.

 At the office, you likely need to be alert to your coworkers and your boss.
 That’s why choosing a pair of headphones with ambient listening mode, a feature that enables you to hear the sounds around you while wearing your headphones, will be helpful.
 However, some workplaces are noisy, so if you need to focus on your work without distraction, select a good pair of noise cancelling headphones.
 Depending on your workplace and its flexibility, you may be able to get away with a larger on-ear pair, but if you need to be more discrete, opt for a pair of in-ear models.